 The Grand Ole Opry House is located at 600 Opry Mills Dr. in Nashville, Tenn.
 When the broadcast program first got started, the radio studio was in a building of offices for the National Life and Accident Insurance Company.
 By 1934, thanks to its rapid growth and popularity, the radio’s studio was moved to Hillsboro Theatre to accommodate a growing cast, crew and audience members.
 Throughout WWII, the Opry was housed in Dixie Tabernacle in Nashville in 1936 and later in the War Memorial Auditorium in Nashville, from 1939 to 1943.

 Following a period of heavy flooding in 2010 in Nashville, the Opry House had to undergo several repairs.
 The Opry House’s relic from Ryman Auditorium, a six-foot circle of wood, was recovered and set in the center of the theater’s stage.
+The Opry’s six-foot stage circle was carved from the Ryman’s stage and — despite being submerged in the 2010 flood — was cleaned and ceremonially returned to center stage, preserving the venue’s direct link to Ryman-era performers.
 In 2023, a new stage was unveiled, equipped with advanced tech and lighting systems.
+For mail or GPS reference, the complex is also associated with 2804 Opryland Dr., Nashville, TN 37214.
+Parking is available in Lots A and C closest to the entrance, with overflow at Opry Mills, and rideshare pickups can be slow after shows.

 Why Is The Opry Famous?